January 24, 2019

 There have historically been several different recommendations to parents to help their child succeed in breaking the finger sucking habit.
 The two best options that we have found to work via feedback from our parents is Mavala polish.
 It can be painted on the fingers with a bitter non-pleasant taste or the use of gloves designed for digit sucking cessation.

-Parental feedback has been positive that one or the other works well but there are still those die-hard kiddos that take the gloves off or simply gets used to the terrible taste of the Mavala polish.
-In this case, waiting until the child becomes older may be the only choice with a dual expander/habit appliance.
+Parental feedback has been positive that one or the other works well.
+Waiting until your child becomes older may be the only choice with a dual expander/habit appliance.
 Remember the key to success is to not make this a war at home between you and your child!
 It only makes matters worse.

 Nail biting is Dr. Mischelle’s biggest feat as she has tried everything to get her son to stop biting his nails.
 Nail biting it typically due to boredom and/or nervousness.
 Remember… it is something to do!
 Therefore, trying to get your child to stop, especially when they are away from home during the day at school can feel impossible.
 Although there are no detrimental effects to teeth, the increased exposure to colds and flu are increased.
 “I cringe watching my son do his homework after school while chewing on his fingernails.
 He says he doesn’t even notice he is doing it.
 I thought of another tactic to keep his hands busy while doing homework and it works.
 I bought “Thinking Putty.”